brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 ### Tools

-A series tools will be installed automatically, which include:
+A series of tools will be installed automatically, which include:
 - `kubelet`, with configurable version
 - `kubeadm`, with configurable version
 - `kubectl`, with configurable version